wazuh/wazuh-documentation/source/user-manual/kibana-app/reference/config-file.rst

 wazuh.monitoring.frequency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Define in seconds the frequency of API requests to get the state of the agents to create a new document in the `wazuh-monitoring` index with this data.
+The frequency, defined in seconds, of the Wazuh API requests to get the state of the Wazuh agents to create a new document in the `wazuh-monitoring` index.

 +--------------------+-----------------------------+
 | **Default value**  | 900 (seconds)               |